simgrid/simgrid/docs/source/intro_concepts.rst

 Another limit of this mode is that it does not use the performance models of the simulation mode.
-Time becomes discrete: You can say for example that the application took 42 steps to run, but there is no way to know the amount of seconds that it took or the amount of watts that it dissipated.
+Time becomes discrete: You can say for example that the application took 42 steps to run, but there is no way to know how much time it took or the amount of watts that were dissipated.

 Finally, the model checker only explores the interleavings of computations and communications.
 Other factors such as thread